red1turtle/Windows-Event-Template-Navigator/ReadME.md

 2. Search by rule content, tag, severity, or technique.
 3. Open candidate events.
 4. Compare event message structure to rule search and tuning search.
-5. Use taxonomy mapping to align extracted fields to HELIX.
+5. Use taxonomy mapping to align extracted fields to SIEM.

 ### ATT&CK strategy validation
 1. Open an event with MITRE mappings.